MagnaColours® Reaches For The Stars With The Launch Of Two Brand-New Special Effect Inks

-BARNSLEY, UK — February 7, 2022 — Manufacturer of water-based screen-printing inks, MagnaColours® has launched two brand new additions to its special effects range of inks, MagnaPrint® Foil Adhesive and MagnaPrint Ultra Clear Glitter Base.
+BARNSLEY, England — February 7, 2022 — Manufacturer of water-based screen-printing inks MagnaColours® has launched two brand new additions to its special effects range of inks — MagnaPrint® Foil Adhesive and MagnaPrint Ultra Clear Glitter Base.

 “The screen-printing industry is always demanding new and improved printing inks and we’re proud that the MagnaLab continues to deliver cutting edge water-based technology to printers worldwide.
 With the launch of Foil Adhesive and Ultra Clear Glitter Base, Magna’s portfolio of special effects solutions is continuing to grow, and we’re excited to see how printers use both inks in action.”